simplenodeorm/simplenodeorm/README.md

         }
     });
 ```
+For a real-world implementation see npm project <a href="https://www.npmjs.com/package/@clinicalhelper/clinicalhelper">Clinical Helper</a>
+For a quick tour of the Clinical Helper application click <a href="https://github.com/clinical-helper/clinicalhelperclient/blob/master/public/docs/quicktour.pdf">here</a>
-For more detailed information see <a href="https://github.com/simplenodeorm/simplenodeorm/blob/master/simplenodeorm.pdf">simplenodeorm.pdf</a>
+For detailed information on simplenodeorm see <a href="https://github.com/simplenodeorm/simplenodeorm/blob/master/simplenodeorm.pdf">simplenodeorm.pdf</a>

 There are 2 associated applications to create, save and run queries and reports.
 These can be found on NPM and in github at the links below: